 In order to eliminate failures in microelectronic components caused by chemical reaction (corrosion), the internal gas composition of the component must be known.
-MIL-STD-883, MIL-STD 750, Method 1018 is generally the accepted specification for internal water vapor content.
-The Residual Gas Analysis (RGA) testing method defines procedures for RGA equipment calibration and device testing, as well as the maximum acceptable limits for internal water vapor content.
+MIL-STD-883, MIL-STD 750, Method 1018 is considered the best specification for internal water vapor content – also known as Residual Gas Analysis (RGA).
+The RGA testing method defines procedures for RGA equipment calibration and device testing, as well as the maximum acceptable limits for internal water vapor content.
+The test not only qualifies a product that can be supplied to DLA for mission-critical programs but also provides vital information when a product does not meet the required criteria.
 EAG Laboratories has many years of experience as a DLA (Defense Logistics Agency) laboratory suitable for MIL-STD-883, 750, Method 1018.

-In addition to providing routine RGA analysis, EAG has the technical expertise to identify the origin of the “problem” internal gasses and provide corrective action on an as-needed basis.
-We can provide consulting for process improvements, based on our many years of experience providing RGA testing at our Los Angeles and Fort Collins locations.
+In addition to providing routine Residual Gas Analysis, EAG has the technical expertise to identify the origin of the “problem” internal gasses and provide corrective action on an as-needed basis.
+We can provide consulting for process improvements, based on our many years of experience providing RGA testing which is now located at our lab in Syracuse, NY.

 The lifetime of electronic components follows a predictable trend.
 A significant number of components fail prematurely at a very early age (“infant mortality”).
 Once past this initial failure stage, they usually perform for a long period of time with a very low probability of failure.

 High reliability electronic components are often required to operate for long periods of time, having little or no opportunity for replacement.
 Orbiting satellites are good examples of this situation.
 Parts that meet the requirement for “space usage” are also used in applications where replacement is difficult, and/or failure engenders great risk.
 Such as implantable electronic medical devices (pacemakers).